 The COVID-19 global pandemic is expected to continue to have an impact on the Authority's business in 2022 and beyond.
 The extent of the potential future impact of the pandemic on the Authority's business is unclear but may have a material impact on its results of operations.
 Direct disruptors to business operations can potentially be through quarantines of pilots, restrictions in ship services, and closures of terminals.
 Indirect disruptors to business operations, which are more difficult to estimate and predict, include changes in consumer spending and impacts on trade flow volumes across the commodity sectors.
-Recent increases in infections from the Omicron variant may also impact the availability of staff required for operations.
 Given the continued uncertainty, an estimate of the financial impact of the pandemic on the Authority's future results of operations cannot be made at this time.